|Deadline: May 02, 2019||Institution(s): World Bank|

 - Scholarship covers a 6 to 10 month period.

-Applicants must meet the following criteria to be eligible for a fellowship award:
+Applicants must meet the following criteria to be eligible for Robert S. McNamara Fellowships Program:

 - Required Languages: English